tjvr/website/pages/tech.md

     electrical: advanced
     mechanical: advanced

-  oscilloscope:
+  theremin:
-    name: "Oscilloscope"
+    name: "Theremin"
     long: true
-    description: "Have you ever wondered what is happening in an electronic circuit?
-Now is your chance to find out.
-Build this little PC powered oscilloscope and you can look at signals to your heart's content.
-This uses a ready made circuit board and has a reasonable number of components.
-All the software you need is provided as well."
+    description: "The only instrument you can play without touching it!
+Create weird and wonderful music by waving your hands!"
-    cost: "~£30-£35"
+    cost: "~£15-£20"
-    electrical: advanced
+    electrical: medium
     mechanical: medium

 ---